 Phone: +49 30 8104-4317

-This project aims to develop representative investigation methods and strategies for an integrative system understanding of relevant plastic entry paths into the environmental compartment water.
-The sampling methods to be developed are evaluated in terms of their concentration concept, their local use, their sampling throughput, and their selectivity for particles of different properties, sizes, and shapes.
-For this purpose, defined microplastic particles will be produced with these varying characteristics and tested for representative recovery of sampling procedures in the laboratory and in semi-industrial simulation facilities.
-The methods developed in this way will be translated into specific investigation strategies, adapted and then applied to real environmental areas for different transport paths in the urban wastewater system.
-The adaptation is carried out with the aid of supporting simulation methods.
-In addition to the academic understanding of microplastic entry points, causes and pathways, market-ready methods for efficient microplastic sampling are developed in cooperation with the companies involved.
+This project developed representative investigation methods and strategies for an integrative system understanding of relevant plastic entry paths into the environmental compartment water.
+The developed sampling methods were evaluated in terms of their concentration concept, their local use, their sampling throughput, and their selectivity for particles of different properties, sizes, and shapes.
+For this purpose, defined microplastic particles were produced with these varying characteristics and tested for representative recovery of sampling procedures in the laboratory and in semi-industrial simulation facilities.
+The methods developed in this way were translated into specific investigation strategies, adapted - with the aid of supporting simulation methods - and then applied to real environmental areas for different transport paths in the urban wastewater system.
+In addition to the academic understanding of microplastic entry points, causes and pathways, market-ready methods for efficient microplastic sampling were developed in cooperation with the companies involved.
 These methods form a basis for evaluation by legislators and for standardisation.

 Main areas of work

 - Development of efficient, integrative and representative research methods and strategies (accuracy, repeatability, transferability) for the determination of relevant microplastic contents over the different areas of the water cycle

 - Establishment of goal-oriented, analytical methods for the detection of microplastic particles according to practical aspects